untangled-web/sql-datomic/README.md

 ## Usage

-To use the REPL, run:
+To use the interpreter (REPL), run:
 ```
   $ bin/repl
 ```